 To use HDX 3D Pro with multiple monitors, ensure that the host computer is configured with at least as many monitors as are attached to user devices.
 The monitors attached to the host computer can be either physical or virtual.

 Do not attach a monitor (either physical or virtual) to a host computer while a user is connected to the virtual desktop or application providing the graphical application.
-Doing so can cause instability during a user’s session.
+Doing so can cause instability for the duration of a user’s session.

 Let your users know that changes to the desktop resolution (by them or an application) are not supported while a graphical application session is running.
-After closing the application session, a user can change the resolution of the Desktop Viewer window in the Citrix Workspace app - Desktop Viewer Preferences.
+After closing the application session, a user can change the resolution of the Desktop Viewer window in the Citrix Receiver - Desktop Viewer Preferences.

-When multiple users share a connection with limited bandwidth (for example, at a branch office), we recommend that you use the Overall session bandwidth limit policy setting to limit the bandwidth available to each user.
-Using this setting ensures that the available bandwidth does not fluctuate widely as users log on and off.
-Because HDX 3D Pro automatically adjusts to use all the available bandwidth, large variations in the available bandwidth over the course of user sessions can negatively impact performance.
+When multiple users share a connection with limited bandwidth (for example, at a branch office), Citrix recommends that you use the Overall session bandwidth limit policy setting to limit the bandwidth available to each user.
+This ensures that the available bandwidth does not fluctuate widely as users log on and off.
+Because HDX 3D Pro automatically adjusts to make use of all the available bandwidth, large variations in the available bandwidth over the course of user sessions can negatively impact performance.

 For example, if 20 users share a 60 Mbps connection, the bandwidth available to each user can vary between 3 Mbps and 60 Mbps, depending on the number of concurrent users.
-To optimize the user experience in this scenario, determine the bandwidth required per user at peak periods and limit users to this amount always.
+To optimize the user experience in this scenario, determine the bandwidth required per user at peak periods and limit users to this amount at all times.

-For users of a 3D mouse, we recommend that you increase the priority of the Generic USB Redirection virtual channel to 0.
-For information about changing the virtual channel priority, see the Knowledge Center article CTX128190.
+For users of a 3D mouse, Citrix recommends that you increase the priority of the Generic USB Redirection virtual channel to 0.
+For information about changing the virtual channel priority, see CTX128190.